-LNFI.
-In March 2023, the Group acquired the assets and the brand name Lingnam from LN Banaue Inc. for a consideration amounting to ₱60.0 million.
-Under the agreement, the Group will acquire the trademark, recipes and other technical know-how, leasehold improvements, certain equipment, inventory, among others, from stores located in San Juan City, Quezon City and Manila.
+In March 2023, the Group acquired the brand name Lingnam and the related assets from LN Banaue Inc. for a consideration amounting to ₱60.0 million.
+Under the agreement, the Group acquired the trademark, recipes and other technical know-how, leasehold improvements, certain equipment, inventory, among others, from stores located in San Juan City, Quezon City and Manila.
 The acquisition also includes land and building located in Caloocan City.
 Consequently, the business combination resulted in a gain from bargain purchase amounting to ₱24.0 million, as the fair values of the assets acquired exceeded the total consideration by the same amount.